 The species vary quite a bit in phenology (what time of year they do certain things).
 Some flower early in the growing season and some rather late.
 The fruit takes 13-17 months to mature, so seed dispersal occurs the following year, later than flowering.
 The complete cycle takes at least 6-8 years.

 Being a plant with macroscopic shoots, one would think dwarf mistletoes are easier to detect than are most other diseases.
 That is not always the case.
 First consider shoots.
 It takes at least two years after infection before shoots appear (during that period they are “latent” infections).
 Second, especially during a drought, some species may drop shoots and they can be very scarce, although the plants are very much alive inside the host.
 Finally, they are “dwarf”, but some are very small, even shorter than the needles of their host, and very difficult to see except in branches near the ground:

 - Arceuthobium pusillum, eastern dwarf mistletoe, shoots average 1 cm long

 - A. douglasii, Douglas-fir dwarf mistletoe, averages 2 cm long

-Luckily there are other signs and symptoms (see slide carousels below for illustrations):
+Luckily there are other signs and symptoms (see slide carousels below and on the damage page for illustrations):

 - When shoots drop, they leave behind basal cups where they were borne on the bark.
 These are inconspicuous and can only be detected when close.